-- in reaching its decision, the sub-committee will: - take account of any parameters set by Council (acting on the advice of the Planning and Resource Allocation Committee); - 55.2.2 if desired, consult the Chief Financial Officer and the Pro-Vice-Chancellor (People and Digital); and - 55.2.3 if desired, seek the views of a small group of those familiar with the collegiate University, and whose own salaries would be unaffected by the issues in question, in order to provide context and perspective.
+- 54. Council will have a sub-committee to determine annually the maximum amount available for (a) any lecturers' merit pay exercise and (b) any professorial distinction exercise to be held in the following year: - 54.1 the sub-committee will comprise the external members of Council, less the Chair of the Audit and Scrutiny Committee; - 54.2 in reaching its decision, the sub-committee will: - 54.2.1 take account of any parameters set by Council (acting on the advice of the Planning and Resource Allocation Committee); - 54.2.2 if desired, consult the Chief Financial Officer and the Pro-Vice-Chancellor (People and Digital); and - 54.2.3 if desired, seek the views of a small group of those familiar with the collegiate University, and whose own salaries would be unaffected by the issues in question, in order to provide context and perspective.
 This group will be approved by Council on an annual basis.